François Le Mercier

 François Joseph le Mercier (4 October 1604 – 12 June 1690) was a prominent French Jesuit in the early missions to New France and the Huron people.
-Rector of the Jesuit college in Quebec and superior of the whole Canada mission from 1653–56 and again 1665-70 during which period he authored The Jesuit Relations as well as two published works concerning the Huron missions in the years 1637 and 1638.
+He was the rector of the Jesuit college in Quebec and superior of the whole Canada mission from 1653–56 and again 1665-70, during which period he authored The Jesuit Relations, as well as two published works concerning the Huron missions in the years 1637 and 1638.

 Early life

 Le Mercier was born in Paris in 1604.
 He joined the Society of Jesus at Paris on 22 October 1622 and completed fifteen years of study and teaching before being sent on mission to Canada.

 Mission To Canada

 Le Mercier arrived in Quebec on 20 July 1635.
 Three days later he left for the mission at Ihonatiria, a small Huron town, where he arrived on 13 August.
 There he studied the Huron language under the supervision of Jean de Brébeuf.
 He spent a good part of 1636 nursing the sick through various epidemics.
 The settlement at Ihonatiria was ravaged by smallpox which greatly reduced the population, so the mission was abandoned in 1637 and relocated to the Huron capital Ossossané (now in Simcoe County, Ontario).

 In 1639 a new mission called Sainte-Marie among the Hurons was built on the north-east corner of Wye Lake along a stretch of river known to the Jesuits as Iroquois River (now Wye River).
 For a time, this served as a base for the missionaries.
 Le Mercier served as procurator, managing Sainte-Marie, except for a brief period of 1640 to 1642 where he returned to Ossossané, until the Jesuits were forced to abandon Sainte-Marie in 1649 due to increasing Iroquois attacks.
 They burned the mission before they left, so that it could not be used as a base for further raids.
-Le Mercier and the Jesuits then set up a mission on St. Joseph's Island, now Christian Island (Ontario) which only lasted a year before they were forced to return to Quebec.
+Le Mercier and the Jesuits then set up a mission on St. Joseph's Island, now Christian Island, which only lasted a year before they were forced to return to Quebec.

-On his return to Quebec Le Mercier was engaged in ministry there and at Trois-Rivières where he saw to the settlement's fortification.
+On his return to Quebec, Le Mercier was engaged in ministry there and at Trois-Rivières where he saw to the settlement's fortification.
 In 1653 he was named rector of the college and superior of the whole Canada mission a post he occupied until 1656.
 During his years as superior, he was responsible for compiling and writing the annual report to the French Provincial.
 These annual reports of the superiors came to be known as the Jesuit Relations.
 Not willing to expose others to dangers perils he was not ready to face, he appointed Jérôme Lalemant vice-superior, while Le Mercier led a missionary expedition to the Onondagas.
 He returned to Quebec by June 1657.
-From 1659 to 1660, in charge of Quebec parish with Father Claude Dablon, while also attending the mission at Beaupré.
-In 21 October 1660 formally named assistant parish priest by Mgr de Petrée, the first Bishop of Quebec.
+From 1659 to 1660, Le Mercier was in charge of Quebec parish alongside Claude Dablon, while also attending the mission at Beaupré.
+In 21 October 1660 formally named assistant parish priest by de Petrée, the first Bishop of Quebec.